TeamREPENTOGON/REPENTOGON/features.md

 ## int EntityPlayer:AddActiveCharge(int Charge, ActiveSlot Slot, bool Unknown, bool Overcharge, bool Force)

+## int EntityPlayer:DropCollectible(CollectibleType Collectible)
+Removes an item from the player and drops a pedestal of it on the ground

 ## MultiShotParams EntityPlayer:GetMultiShotParams(WeaponType WeaponType)
 Now returns a proper `MultiShotParams` object.